galactusclb/Nextjs16-Nodejs-monorepo/README.md

 ## API Documentation

-The following endpoints are available for the Check Ministry Order App API:
+The following endpoints are available for the Order App API:

 ### Main Endpoints